ihor/SupervisorXMLRPC/index.md

 Define the following requirement in your composer.json file:
 ```
 "require": {
-    "ihor/supervisor-xml-rpc": "0.1.x-dev"
+    "ihor/supervisor-xml-rpc": "0.1.x-alpha"
 }
 ```

-Also you have to install [PHP XML-RPC extension](http://php.net/manual/en/book.xmlrpc.php).
+It also requires [PHP XML-RPC extension](http://php.net/manual/en/book.xmlrpc.php).
+The version is marked as alpha because I haven't heard any feedback from other users.

 Usage
 -----